 9. Grant extra privileges.

 Employees often perform better when they’re happy with their professional situation.
 Accordingly, it’s in your best interest to pursue performance motivators that also improve employee satisfaction.
 You could, for example, reward your employees with extra privileges after they’ve hit a certain milestone or when they’ve exceeded expectations.
-Getting to take a half day, coming in late, or getting to work from home can be massively motivating for anyone.
+Getting to take a half day, coming in late, or getting to work from home can be massively motivating for anyone (check out these working from home productivity statistics and see for yourself!).

 10. Offer environmental control.